Correct chemical storage can avoid reactions between incompatible materials with the potential to cause harm, fire or even explosions.

 - Keep bottles in the upright position

-- Ensure the caps and lids are tightly closed, use caps with a disruption disk
+- Ensure the caps and lids are tightly closed, use caps with a pressure relief valve if there is a risk of overpressure

 - Make sure all labels are legible and in good condition